The Message to Market Fit Matrix for Manufacturing Buyers

 Remove every possible point of friction.

 "Request a quote.
-No lengthy forms, just tell us what you need" signals that you respect their time.
+No lengthy forms, just tell us what equipment you need" signals that you respect their time.

 Hot traffic will convert if you make it easy.
 Complicate the process and they'll ghost.